-We develop innovative methodologies for characterizing aquifers and reservoirs by integrating different sources of data.
+We develop innovative methodologies for characterizing aquifers and reservoirs by integrating different types of data.

 - Joint hydrological-geophysical inversion

 Geophysical interpretation of subsurface structures is traditionally performed without any account of hydrological (flow and transport) behavior.
 The key element of the proposed approach is the identification of the intimate relation between rock compliance and rock transmissivity (rock-physics model) , which determine the acoustic and flow responses of a geologic reservoir, respectively.
 We investigate rock-physics model that couples hydrological and geophysical information.
 Figure below shows an example of joint flow-seismic work flow.